Fitt-AI/Fitt-Pro-Terms-of-Service/README.md

 3. User Accounts

 You may be required to create an account to access certain features.
-You agree to:

-Provide accurate and current information
-Maintain the security of your account
-Keep your login credentials confidential
-Accept responsibility for activity occurring under your account
+You agree to provide accurate and current information, maintain the security of your account, keep your login credentials confidential, and accept responsibility for activity occurring under your account.

 We reserve the right to suspend or terminate accounts that violate these Terms or misuse the Service.

 4. Camera, Photos, and Device Permissions

-Fitt Pro may request access to device features including:
+Fitt Pro may request access to device features including camera, photos/media library, motion and fitness activity, notifications, microphone if applicable, and health-related integrations.

-Camera
-Photos/media library
-Motion & fitness activity
-Notifications
-Microphone (if applicable)
-Health-related integrations

-Camera access may be used for:
+Camera access may be used for exercise form analysis, workout tracking, AI-powered movement detection, progress photos or videos, fitness scanning features, and personalized workout feedback.

-Exercise form analysis
-Workout tracking
-AI-powered movement detection
-Progress photos or videos
-Fitness scanning features
-Personalized workout feedback

 You can disable permissions at any time through your device settings.
 Certain features may not function properly if permissions are denied.